prashant-ramcharan/courgette-jvm/README.md

 * When there's a failure in the feature and your runner is set to 'runLevel = CourgetteRunLevel.FEATURE' and 'rerunFailedScenarios = true', the re-run cucumber feature report will override the original cucumber feature report.

    * _Use CourgetteRunLevel.SCENARIO which resolves this issue and retains all results in the cucumber report._

-* The following error is returned: "java.io.IOException: Cannot run program "java": CreateProcess error=206, The filename or extension is too long" [Windows OS Only]
-    * _This is a known Windows Create Process issue and is related to the classpath exceeding the maximum length of 32K characters.
-To workaround this, please upgrade to either Java 9/10/11 and Courgette 3.0.0 as Courgette uses the Java Platform Module System instead of the URL classloader._
-    * _Set Courgette option 'shortenJavaClassPath = true' [implemented in Courgette version 4.3.4]_

 ## Submitting Issues
 For any issues or requests, please submit [here](https://github.com/prashant-ramcharan/courgette-jvm/issues/new)